 The chart below shows the official number of medical marijuana patients holding identification cards in the states (and District of Columbia) with mandatory registration.
-For states with voluntary (CA, ME) or no registration (WA), the patient number is an estimate from the Marijuana Policy Project.
-We listed four states (MD, MN, NH, NY) that have legalized medical marijuana but have not yet opened their patient registration programs.
-Those states were not included in our calculations to determine the total and average number of medical marijuana users, nor was Massachusetts because its program opened too recently to have registration numbers compiled.
+California and Washington have voluntary registration, so the patient numbers used are an estimate based on nearby states with mandatory registration.
+We listed three states (ND, OH, WV) that have legalized medical marijuana but for which no patient numbers are available yet.
+Those states were not included in our calculations to determine the total and average number of medical marijuana users.

-State population numbers are estimates from the US Census Bureau's 2013 data.
-We referenced state websites and called and emailed state officials to update the medical marijuana patient numbers in May 2018; all sources are listed below.
+State population numbers are estimates from the US Census Bureau's 2017 data.
+We looked at state medical marijuana program websites and emailed state officials to update the medical marijuana patient numbers in May 2018; all sources are listed below.
 Reference our Mar.
 2016 and Oct.
 2014 estimates to see how the numbers have changed.

-Our national estimate of 2,434,192 medical marijuana users may not be nor is it intended to be scientifically or statistically sound.
-It is presented only to give a general reference point for discussion of medical marijuana use in the United States.6
+Our national estimate of 3,514,510 medical marijuana users may not be nor is it intended to be scientifically or statistically sound.
+It is a rough estimate presented only to give a general reference point for discussion of medical marijuana use in the United States.

 How Many Legal Medical Marijuana Patients Are There in the United States?

 Legal Medical Marijuana Patients: total medical marijuana users in 26 (out of 29) states and DC with legal medical marijuana (as of May 17, 2018)

 Estimated number of users if medical marijuana were legal throughout all 50 US states and DC (based on avg. of 10.79 patients per 1,000)8

 1. Arkansas has started issuing medical marijuana registry ID cards, but marijuana is not yet available in the state.